 Most schools have an acceptance rate somewhere between 20% and 80%, and students assume they have that same chance of getting in.

 This is not true.
-Schools calculate this ratio by dividing the number of accepted students over the total pool of students who applied.
+Schools calculate this ratio by dividing the number of accepted students by the total number of students who applied.
 It only applies to the group as a whole.
 Within that applicant pool, some students have a 99% chance of acceptance, while others have a less than 1% chance of getting in.

 You’ve probably heard that your SAT and GPA impact your admissions chances, but did you know that your home state does as well?